Blacksyke Tower: The Lime Kilns

-The twin lime kiln is shown on the first 1860 OS map, but was disused and the wagonways lifted by the time of the OS Second Edition map of 1897.
+The twin lime kiln is shown on the first 1860 OS map, but was disused and the waggonways lifted by the time of the OS Second Edition map of 1897.
 An inclined embankment runs up to the top of the lime kilns up which wagons would have carried coal and limestone to charge the kilns.
 The kiln eyes are still in good condition and unusually the rectangular iron box and grate bars from which the quicklime was removed, a hazardous procedure, especially in wet weather.
 A railway line ran to the north-west and north-east so that the lime kiln sat in a V-shaped area between them.

 Poor-quality coal was often used, and the smoke from the kilns was very polluting, a constant hazard as the kilns were operational continuously for a week or so at a time.
 Water was added and the resultant slaked lime was used for lime-washing walls or for spreading on acid ground to reduce acidity and improve soil structure.
 Quicklime could also spread directly on the ground and in the eighteenth century, its use was often a requirement set down in farm leases.

 The rail network

 The route of the old railway running west from the tower.

-Sir William Cunninghame of Caprington Castle opened the 4-km or 2.5-mile long horse drawn mineral Fairlie Branch off the Kilmarnock and Troon Railway that ran across the River Irvine to the collieries in the Fairlie area in 1818.
+Sir William Cuninghame of Caprington Castle opened the 4-km or 2.5-mile long horse drawn mineral Fairlie Branch off the Kilmarnock and Troon Railway that ran across the River Irvine to the collieries in the Fairlie area in 1818.
 The tower was built before this time although it may have undergone alterations.
 This line became the standard gauge Fairlie Branch of the Glasgow and South-Western Railway with an extensive network of lines serving a number of coal pits, at least nine, one line running on through Earlston to Blacksyke and beyond.

 By 1896 the rail network had been lifted on the 'Earlston' branch although it remained in use as far as the Earlston sawmill.
 Part of the old line is a public footpath and its course is marked by single or double hedgerows.